gnshafreak/ece4180/docs/index.md

 ![](https://github.com/gnshafreak/ece4180/blob/main/docs/lcd.png?raw=true)

 The dip switches are used to control what interval the speaker will be harmonizing at based on the input frequency from the microphone.
+They are connected to the MBED pins 5-12.

 ![](https://github.com/gnshafreak/ece4180/blob/main/docs/dip.png?raw=true)